 AASLD members would serve as mentors by identifying candidates who have an interest in liver disease, and who are most likely undecided on their career path.
-Mentors would assist the resident in completing the program application and must be willing to commit for the duration of The Liver Meeting® (Thursday-Monday), and provide feedback and regular follow up with AASLD about this program.
+Mentors would assist the resident in completing the program application and must be willing to commit for the duration of The Liver Meeting® (Friday-Tuesday), and provide feedback and regular follow up with AASLD about this program.

 Mentors are expected to: